Salmon Fishing in Alaska

 What kind of fishing can I expect?

 Many people spend at least 2 days fishing for king or sockeye salmon on the famous Kenai River or the Kasilof River during their stay.
 These guided and self guided trips are a great way to gain access to local fisheries.
 The float plane adventure is sure to be a great option for all fishing parties.
-Flight seeing, wildlife viewing, incredible scenery, and unmatched fishing makes these trips an all time favorite.
+We offer incredible guided salmon fishing that includes phenomenal flight seeing, wildlife viewing, incredible scenery, and unmatched rod bending action.
 And don’t forget the halibut fishing.
 Charters are available in both Seward and Homer.
-By the time you’ve experienced all that, your coolers should be full, it will be about time to go home.
+By the time you’ve experienced all that, your coolers should be full, and it will be about time to go home.

 How much does guided salmon fishing cost in Alaska?